-Many people are keenly aware that they’re afraid in water and will say so.
-Many love the water and know that they’re afraid, but would rather not reveal it.
+Many people know they’re afraid in water and will say so.
+Many know they’re afraid, but would rather not.
 Many are afraid and don’t know it.
-Half of American adults are fearful in deep water (Gallup 1998).
+Half of American adults are afraid in deep water (Gallup 1998).

-You’re in good company and we’d say you’re afraid in water if you:
+You’re in good company if you don’t love deep water!
+We believe you’re afraid in water if you:

 ◈ Can’t rest peacefully in water over your head

 ◈ Hurry to the other side but don’t stop in the middle